MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 The *unified labeling client* is the most current client with the most recent updates, and supports the unified labeling platform used by multiple applications and services.
 The unified labeling client downloads [sensitivity labels](/microsoft-365/compliance/sensitivity-labels) and policy settings from the Microsoft 365 compliance center.

 For more information, see [Azure Information Protection classic client for Windows](rms-client/aip-client.md) and [Learn about about built-in labeling and the AIP unified labeling client](rms-client/use-client.md).
-### Classic client deprecation
+### Classic client sunset

 To provide a unified and streamlined customer experience, the **Azure Information Protection classic client** and **Label Management** in the Azure portal is **deprecated** as of **March 31, 2021**.

 The client continues to work as expected, but administrators cannot update policies on the portal, and no more fixes or changes will be supplied for the classic client.

 We recommend that you [migrate to unified labeling](tutorial-migrating-to-ul.md) and upgrade to the [unified labeling client](rms-client/clientv2-admin-guide-install.md).
-Learn more in our recent [update](https://techcommunity.microsoft.com/t5/microsoft-security-and/azure-aip-portal-label-amp-policy-management-admin-experience/ba-p/2182678) on the deprecation.
+Learn more in our recent [update](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/final-reminder-to-migrate-from-azure-information-protection/ba-p/2731734) on the sunset.

 For more information, see: [How to migrate Azure Information Protection labels to unified sensitivity labels](configure-policy-migrate-labels.md)